Misconception: Prophet Muhammad married a 9 year old girl

 We will discuss in more detail the verse which specifically mentions the issue of age.
 The context is the rights of orphans and their wealth:

 And do not give the imprudent/weak-minded

-which God has made for you a means of support, and spend on
+your money which God has made for you a means of support,

-it and clothe them, and speak to them in goodness.
-[4:5]
+and spend on them from it and clothe them, and speak to them

 And test the orphans until they have reached marriageable age*, then if you determine in them sound judgment**, then give them their wealth, and do not deliberately consume it wastefully or quickly before they grow up.
 And whoever is rich, then let him abstain (from the wealth), and if he is poor then let him utilise by what is recognised as good/appropriate.
 So when you paid to them their wealth, so call a witness on them, and be aware God is accounting.
 [4:6]